 The M.Ed. in Earth Sciences program is selective.
-The Program Admissions Committee will select approximately 36 new students per year.
-The best qualified applicants will be admitted.
 Applicants who are only able to participate part-time and at a distance, while maintaining full-time professional responsibilities (and who are, therefore, effectively excluded from participation in the department's resident program) will be preferred.

 The Committee ranks applications based upon the following admissions criteria, which are listed in order of importance (application procedures for these criteria are detailed on the Application Procedures page):

 - Professional sketch or vita that includes a statement of the current status of the applicant's state science teaching certification and/or teaching experience

 - Statement of professional experience and goals - This 1-2 page original essay should include a description of your professional experience, as well as a clear statement of how your professional goals may be advanced through participation in the M.Ed. in Earth Sciences program.
 The essay itself should demonstrate your communication skills.